jessicapita/sagrei-cuba/script.md

 ```
 scp -P 2292 *.sh jpita@kitt.uri.edu:/home/jpita/Final_assignment/FST
 ```
-This script was written and shared by D. Bock
+This script was written and shared by D. Bock (upload it)
 ```
+bash convert_to_hierfstat.sh
 ```

 ## R packages (pcadapt, adegenet) and STRUCTURE